Glenn's Story

 Musician.
 Cape Breton Fiddler.
 Academic...and more.

 One of Cape Breton’s most in-demand traditional fiddlers, Dr. Glenn Graham is also composer, songwriter, music instructor, published author, and academic.
-Glenn’s roots stretch deeply into the rich musical past of Cape Breton.
+Glenn’s roots stretch far into the rich musical past of Cape Breton.
 On his mother’s side, Glenn is a member of the renowned Beaton family of Mabou.
 Many generations of this family have produced countless musicians including fiddlers, piano players, Gaelic singers, pipers, poets/songwriters, composers and dancers.
-These include his mother Mary and grandmother Elizabeth (both accomplished pianists), his uncle Kinnon Beaton, (regarded by many as Cape Breton’s premier dance player), well-known pianist Joey Beaton, and well-established fiddling cousins Andrea Beaton and former Nova Scotia Premier Rodney MacDonald.
+These include his mother Mary and grandmother Elizabeth (both accomplished pianists), his uncle Kinnon Beaton, (one of Cape Breton’s premier dance players), well-known pianist Joey Beaton, and well-established fiddling cousins Andrea Beaton and former Nova Scotia Premier Rodney MacDonald.
 Glenn’s grandfather Donald Angus Beaton was one of the island’s most revered fiddlers.
 Donald Angus was a posthumous recipient of the East Coast Music Awards' Stompin' Tom Award.
 Glenn's father, Danny Graham, is an accomplished Gaelic singer; Glenn's other grandfather, Alex Graham, was a step dancer.
-Oral history states that Alex’s grandfather Stephen was a fine stepdancer, helping to establish and corroborate that the stepdance tradition was carried over by Gaels emigrating to Cape Breton communities prior to the 1840s.
+Oral history states that Alex’s grandfather Stephen was a fine step-dancer, helping to establish and corroborate that the step-dance tradition was carried over by Gaels emigrating to Cape Breton communities prior to the 1840s.
 Glenn’s lineage also features Gaelic style fiddler and grand-uncle Alex Francis MacKay and Cape Breton’s most recognized composer Dan R. MacDonald.

 In 1996 Glenn recorded his first solo album, Let ‘er Rip, while completing his B.A. with Honours in Political Science at St. Francis Xavier University ("St. FX").
 A year later he teamed up in the studio with Rodney MacDonald (they often play twin fiddles for performances) and released Traditionally Rockin’, which was a double nominee for Instrumental and Roots Traditional Artist of the year at the 1998 East Coast Music Awards.
 The band "Rodney and Glenn" quickly came to be in high demand at special events, festivals and dances.

-Glenn has appeared at various venues such as California’s Villa Montalvo, the Celtic Colours International Festival, Stan Rogers Folk Festival, Lunenburg Folk Festival, Saint John Festival By the Sea, Granville Green Concert Series, College of the Atlantic, Bar Harbor Maine, the Wayne Gretzky Invitational, and numerous other venues.
+Glenn has appeared at various venues such as the Chicago Folk Festival, Milwaukee Irish Fest, California’s Villa Montalvo, the Celtic Colours International Festival, Stan Rogers Folk Festival, Lunenburg Folk Festival, Saint John Festival By the Sea, Granville Green Concert Series, the Wayne Gretzky Invitational, and numerous other venues.
 He performed in the first ever Cape Breton Live on Tour production which toured Quebec and Ontario in November of 2006 with some of Cape Breton’s most recognized musicians.
 He has taught at such institutions as the Gaelic College (St. Ann’s, NS), Ceolas (South Uist, Scotland), Musicamp Alberta (Red Deer, AB), and Celtic Arts Foundation Winter School (Seabeck, WA).
-His music has been featured on international TV series and DVDs for Dawson’s Creek and Party of Five, multiple CDs and CD compilations, TV specials and independent films and DVD productions.
 When scheduling allows, Glenn continues to perform and teach fiddle throughout the Maritimes, Canada, the North-Eastern US, and the United Kingdom.

 On the academic side, Glenn has taught at Dalhousie, St. FX, and Cape Breton Universities.
-He is an Assistant Professor in L'nu, Political and Social Sciences at Cape Breton University (CBU), and an Adjunct Professor (as well as former Assistant Professor) in the Department of Political Science at St FX.
+He is an Assistant Professor in L'nu, Political and Social Sciences at Cape Breton University (CBU), and was an Assistant and Adjunct Professor in the Department of Political Science at St FX.
 Glenn is revising a new book (currently at the "R & R" stage at University of Toronto Press) and has published articles in journals such as the Journal of Canadian Studies and the Canadian Political Science Review.
 He is also engaging in other research projects related to his book, including articles on electoral redistricting and health policy in Atlantic Canada.
-Glenn finished his PhD in Political Science in 2016 at Dalhousie University, where he was awarded the Joseph-Armand Bombardier CGS Doctoral Scholarship from SSHRC.
+Glenn finished his PhD in Political Science in 2016 at Dalhousie University, where he was awarded the Joseph-Armand Bombardier CGS Doctoral Scholarship/Fellowship from SSHRC.
 He wrote his PhD dissertation about regionalism and region-building in Cape Breton in past and globalizing contexts.
 Glenn also completed a Masters in Atlantic Canada Studies at Saint Mary’s University, where he is listed as one of the institution's notable alumni.
 His Master's thesis explored the evolution of Cape Breton fiddling in the context of globalization.
 He published a revised peer-reviewed book version, The Cape Breton Fiddle: Making and Maintaining Tradition, with CBU Press in 2006.
 The book has been cited by many scholars.
 Glenn is also interested in sustainable regional and community development.
-He completed accreditation related to this field from the University of Cambridge.
+He completed accreditation related to this field from the University of Cambridge, and is a former Chair of the Board of Directors for the Celtic Music Interpretive Centre in Judique, NS.
 Glenn lives in Lower South River, Antigonish County, with his wife Dr. Claire Hamilton, son Alec, and daughter Eva.

 For inquiries check out the contact section.
 For more info about Glenn's music or lessons, click as required, and be sure to sign up to Glenn's mailing list.